HITS-AIN/ProbabilisticFluxVariationGradient.jl/README.md

 ## Installation

+This package is implemented in the [Julia language](https://julialang.org/).

 1 - Add the registry [AINJuliaRegistry](https://github.com/HITS-AIN/AINJuliaRegistry).

 2 - Switch into "package mode" with ```]``` and add the package with